 However, most professional tattoo artists suggest that you wait a minimum of 48-72 hours before resuming vigorous activity and heavy sweating.

-This would include exercises such as running, strenuous indoor cycling workouts, high-intensity resistance training, swimming, vigorous elliptical or stair climber use, etc.
+This would include exercises such as running, strenuous indoor cycling workouts, high-intensity resistance training, vigorous elliptical or stair climber use, etc.

 As a general rule of thumb, you can resume working out sooner (closer to the 48-hour end of the range) after smaller tattoos that cover less surface area of your skin than large tattoos that cover big swaths of skin (wait 72 hours).